Owl habitat cuts by Trump appointees used ‘faulty’ science

 The land has huge swaths of timber and includes 2 million acres (809,000 hectares) spread in a checkerboard pattern across western Oregon.

-Logging those lands might not have killed off the owls immediately — they live up to 20 years on territories that can stretch across 10,000 acres (4,000 hectares) per owl — yet eventually they would have gone extinct, said Paul Henson, the wildlife service’s Oregon supervisor.
+Logging those lands might not have immediately killed off the owls immediately — they live up to 20 years on individual territories that can stretch across 10,000 acres (4,000 hectares) — yet eventually they would have gone extinct, said Paul Henson, the wildlife service’s Oregon supervisor.

 “You can’t remove over a third of an endangered species’ habitat and not expect it to go extinct,” Henson said in an interview.
 “There wasn’t much disagreement about the science.
 The disagreement was how much that risk constrains the secretary’s authority” to remove habitat protections.

-The logging industry says more thinning and management of protected forests is necessary to support timber jobs and prevent wildfires, which devastated 560 square miles (1,450 square kilometers) of spotted owl habitat last fall.
-Of that, about 300 square miles (777 square kilometers) is no longer considered viable for the birds.
+The logging industry says more thinning and management of protected forests is necessary to prevent wildfires, which devastated 560 square miles (1,450 square kilometers) of spotted owl habitat last fall.
+Most of that area is no longer considered viable for the birds.

 “The federal government cannot set aside critical habitat unless it is habitat for the species.
-That’s the critical concern for us,” he said.
+That’s the critical concern,” he said.

-The logging industry says the larger, non-native barred owl is a much greater threat than logging.
+The logging industry says the larger, non-native barred owl is a much greater threat than cutting trees.
 Skipwith echoed that contention when she said the most effective way to preserve spotted owls was to control barred owl numbers.

 The barred owls, native to the eastern U.S., began affecting spotted owl numbers in Washington and Oregon about a decade ago as they expanded their range west and south, Henson said.

-Beginning in 2013, fish and wildlife biologists studied the impact of barred owl removal in four areas of northern California home to the smaller spotted owl.
+Biologists beginning in 2009 studied the impact of barred owl removalin areas of northern California, Oregon and Washington with the smaller spotted owl.
 The pilot program, which wrapped up in August, showed spotted owl numbers stabilized when barred owl numbers were reduced.
-It continued to decline in areas without the removals.
+They continued to decline in areas without the removals.

 Study authors cautioned that the results show habitat protections are also critical to the spotted owl’s survival.